jro-nyc/met-museum/README.md

 >npm create vite@latest met-museum -- --template react-ts

-Then I installed things I am familiar with my work at JPMC -zod for Schemas (if needed, which it turns out I didn't) -react-query for the API calls
+Then I installed things I am familiar with my work at JPMC -zod for Schemas
+-react-query for the API calls
 -clsx for doing styles
 -Material UI Grid is from my previous job, the library I use for Grid and Flex is proprietary to JPMC

->npm install zod @tanstack/react-query clsx @mui/material
+>npm install zod @tanstack/react-query clsx @mui/material @emotion/react @emotion/styled

 For the styled CSS in DEV I installed
 >npm install -D sass-embedded

+to run:
+>npn run build
+>npm run dev

+06/19 - yes realized I had not run npm run build so went back and fixed my Typerscript errors

 For the API fetches in my hooks, I also needed to add Axios (I forgot that we have a custom fetch library at work that works with React-query)